-FTC's EDI and Anti-Racism Work
+FTC's IDEA and Anti-Racism Work

-We see this moment as one of tremendous opportunity – for Forward, and for the theater industry as a whole.
 The renewed attention to systemic inequity and racism in our field provides much-needed energy to fuel the work that has been attempted in the past, but has not always been successful.

 Our commitment to this work stems from our founding statement of values (our “Bill of Rights”).
 Among the statements in that Bill of Rights are these:

 • We will provide a positive, respectful, and nurturing work environment for all employees and guest artists that allows everyone to work to their full potential.
 We will conduct ourselves with integrity in all interactions representing Forward Theater Company.

 • We acknowledge the systemic racism in our community and industry and commit to anti-racist policies, practices and learning in all areas of our work, and to create a safe, supported and empowered environment for all our colleagues who are Black, Indigenous, or People of Color.